Corporate Settings Judge Books by Their Covers

-Although it is not right, but it is true that people will judge you by your appearance.
-You may want to consider this before you get a tattoo.
-Many companies have a dress code that states that you must cover all tattoos while in the workplace.
-If you are not able to cover it and it is noticeable during the interview, you may miss out on job opportunities that you are qualified for.
+Although it's not fair, it is true that some people will judge you based on your appearance.
+You may want to consider this before getting a tattoo.
+Many companies have dress codes that state that employees must cover all tattoos while in the workplace.
+If you are not able to cover a tattoo and it is noticeable during an interview, you could miss out on a job you'd otherwise land!

 The Meaning Behind the Art

 You can say anything that you want to with a tattoo.
 It can be simple and sweet, or it can have hidden meanings behind it.
 Take a rainbow tattoo, for example—is it a symbol of beauty, innocence, and purity?
 Or is it an expression of sexual orientation?

 Just Incase Your Relationship Heads to Jerry Springer